tayduivn/ps-dev-agtb/CONTRIBUTING.md

 > ```
 >
 > Replace `--global` by `--local` if you want to set it only for the active repository.

+#### Installing Composer

+Composer is a tool for dependency management in PHP.
+It allows you to declare the dependent libraries your project needs and it will install them in your project for you.

+SugarCRM requires composer to manage its dev dependencies and provide better support on versioning across external libraries, while allowing easier maintenance when keeping those libraries up to date.

+To install composer, please follow the official information provided in the [composer page][Composer install].
+It has all the information available to install composer in your system.

 #### Get the SugarCRM Source Code